Feb 18 2019

 Being able to see an industry’s position within the overall economy puts its current life cycle into perspective.
-Looking at the example chart below, we can see that the Distilleries industry is in the growth stage of its life cycle.
+Looking at the example chart below, we can see that the Spirit Manufacturing industry in Australia is in the growth stage of its life cycle.

-However, the chart also plots the life cycle stages of the industry’s key supply (Sugar Processing), demand (Cardboard Box & Container Manufacturing and Wine & Spirits Wholesaling) and competing industries (Breweries and Wineries).
+The chart also plots the life cycle stages of the industry’s key suppliers, buyers and competing industries.
 This provides you with greater context about the opportunities and challenges you or your clients face within their industry and supply chain.